Marohn-Group/mrfmsim/docs/overview.rst

 .. note::

     Note that for individual parameters, the loop shortcut can achieve optimal looping.
-However, for multiple parameters, the users need to decide which parameter to loop first.
+However, for multiple parameters, users must decide which parameter to loop first.
 Since all nodes that are dependent on "f_rf" also depend on "B_0", we loop "f_rf" first.

 Modify nodes - print out node input and output values